NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``--fix_rig_rotations`` Fix the rotation component of the transforms between the sensors on the rig.
 Works only when ``--no_rig`` is not set.
 Type: bool.
   Default: false.
+``--camera_position_weight`` A constraint to keep the camera positions close to initial locations.
+A high value can impede convergence.
+This does not use a robust threshold (soft cost function).
+Type: double.
+Default: 0.
 ``--tri_weight`` The weight to give to the constraint that optimized triangulated points stay close to original triangulated points.
 A positive value will help ensure the cameras do not move too far, but a